 Taxation & Government Incentives - Risk 1

-The U.S. federal income tax treatment of the cash that we might receive from cash settlement of the forward sale agreements is unclear and could jeopardize our ability to meet the REIT qualification requirements.
+The U.S. federal income tax treatment of the cash that we might receive from cash settlement of the forward equity sales agreements is unclear and could jeopardize our ability to meet the REIT qualification requirements.

-In the event that we elect to settle any forward sale agreement for cash and the settlement price is below the applicable forward sale price, we would be entitled to receive a cash payment from the relevant forward purchaser.
-Under Section 1032 of the Internal Revenue Code, generally, no gains and losses are recognized by a corporation in dealing in its own shares, including pursuant to a "securities futures contract," as defined in the Internal Revenue Code by reference to the Exchange Act.
-Although we believe that any amount received by us in exchange for our shares of our common stock would qualify for the exemption under Section 1032 of the Internal Revenue Code, because it is not entirely clear whether a forward sale agreement qualifies as a "securities futures contract," the U.S. federal income tax treatment of any cash settlement payment we receive is uncertain.
-In the event that we recognize a significant gain from the cash settlement of a forward sale agreement, we might not be able to satisfy the gross income requirements applicable to REITs under the Internal Revenue Code.
+We enter into forward sales agreements from time to time and, subject to certain conditions, we have the right to elect physical, cash or net share settlement under these agreements at any time and from time to time, in part or in full.
+In the event that we elect to settle any forward sales agreements for cash and the settlement price is below the applicable forward sale price, we would be entitled to receive a cash payment from the relevant forward purchaser.
+Under Section 1032 of the Internal Revenue Code, generally, no gains and losses are recognized by a corporation in dealing in its own shares, including pursuant to a "securities futures contract", as defined in the Internal Revenue Code by reference to the Exchange Act.
+Although we believe that any amount received by us in exchange for our shares of our common stock would qualify for the exemption under Section 1032 of the Internal Revenue Code, because it is not entirely clear whether a forward sales agreement qualifies as a "securities futures contract", the U.S. federal income tax treatment of any cash settlement payment we receive is uncertain.
+In the event that we recognize a significant gain from the cash settlement of a forward sales agreement, we might not be able to satisfy the gross income requirements applicable to REITs under the Internal Revenue Code.
 In that case, we may be able to rely upon the relief provisions under the Internal Revenue Code in order to avoid the loss of our REIT status.
 Even if the relief provisions apply, we will be subject to a 100% tax based upon the amount by which we fail to satisfy the particular gross income test.
 In the event that these relief provisions were inapplicable, we could lose our REIT status under the Internal Revenue Code.

 Taxation & Government Incentives - Risk 2